 Use turkey broth in place of chicken broth in your favorite recipes.

-How to freeze turkey broth: To freeze turkey both you can use mason jars, another freezer-safe container, or ice cube trays.
+To freeze turkey broth you can use mason jars, another freezer-safe container, or ice cube trays.
 If freezing in a mason jar, leave 1" of head space to allow for expansion.
 I have had jars shatter due to not having enough room.
 Mason jars are my favorite way to store it.

 📋Recipe